 The main touchpoint in this instance is a newsletter or follow-up email along with the product page, landing page, and online form.

-Reviewing, analyzing, and making changes to the stages of the customer’s e-commerce journey is a big task.
-An easier approach is to identify the most valuable buyer personas and create an ecommerce customer journey map one stage at a time.
+Reviewing, analyzing, and making changes to the stages of the customer’s eCommerce journey is a big task.
+An easier approach is to identify the most valuable buyer personas and create a customer journey map one stage at a time.

 What is a buyer persona?
 Also called a customer persona, marketing persona, and audience persona, a buyer persona represents a segment of a business’ target audience.
 By taking into account who their target audiences are, marketers can remain focused on the behavior, demographics, locations as well as wants and needs of their markets.
 This allows them to create more targeted and relevant customer journeys that their intended audiences are more likely to engage with and respond to.